Pingualuit crater (Chubb crater)

 Crater here is the main attraction.
 It is not easy to reach it - Pingualuit is accessible by feet, canoe or by air.

-Climate here is harsh - medium yearly temperature is − 10 °C, frost-free season lasts only 20 days.
+Climate here is harsh - mean yearly temperature is − 10 °C, frost-free season lasts only 20 days.

 Crater rim looks like a hill already from the distance of some ten kilometres.
 Walk towards the rim is tiresome, slopes are covered with rubble and granite boulders.